 The Center uses various tools to assess students' levels when entering the program and then every nine weeks.
 Parents are encouraged to work with their child's teacher to assess and meet their child's needs.
-Report cards will be sent home every nine weeks to inform parents of the progress each child is making in the PK program.

 Parent-Teacher Conferences/ Assessment Portfolios